 The only exceptions from co-financing are vaccines for Inactivated Poliovirus (IPV), measles second dose, meningitis A, yellow fever preventive campaigns, human papilloma virus (HPV) demo and measles-rubella catch-up campaign.

 The co-financing requirements are established on the basis of a country's income and are calculated on a per dose level.
-The three country groupings and their related co-financing requirements established under the revised co-financing policy are listed below.
+The three country groupings and their related co-financing requirements established under the co-financing policy are listed below.

 Country co-financing groups

 Low Income Countries

 GNI per capita at or below the World Bank low-income threshold